revel/revel/manual/i18n-messages.md

 ---

 Messages are used to externalize pieces of text in order to be able to provide translations for them.
-Revel supports message files organized per locale (a combination of *language* and *region*), transparent locale look-up, cookie-based overrides and message nesting and arguments.
+Revel supports message files organized per language, automatic locale look-up, cookie-based overrides and message nesting and arguments.

 #### Glossary
 * Locale: a combination of *language* and *region* that indicates a user language preference, eg. `en-US`.